 Location:

-This is the flagship restaurant at the Polynesian Resort.
-It serves Breakfast and dinner, is highly popular and has an “all you care to enjoy (AYCE)” dinner.
+‘Ohana serves breakfast and dinner.
 This is a difficult restaurant to get into and you should get reservations.

 ʻOhana offers 2 distinct dining experiences:

-- Best Friends Breakfast featuring Lilo & Stitch
+• Best Friends Breakfast featuring Lilo & Stitch

-- An all-you-care-to-enjoy dinner featuring Hawaiian-flavored specialties, including the legendary ʻOhana Noodles (Characters do not appear at dinner)
+• An all-you-care-to-enjoy dinner featuring Hawaiian-flavored specialties, including the legendary ʻOhana Noodles (Characters do not appear at dinner)

-This with a wonderful cup of coffee will start your breakfast off right!
 The main course is a Breakfast Skillet that comes with the Mickey Waffle along with hot biscuits, scrabbled eggs, Hawaiian ham and sausage and fried potatoes.

 We love the different dining and drinking locations at the Polynesian Resort!
 The wonderful fact that it is so close to the Magic Kingdom and right on the monorail line, makes it super easy to start or finish your Magic Kingdom day with a meal or drink at one of these fine restaurants.